Skip to content

 • Pharmacotherapy:

-• Minimize medications such as sedatives/hypnotics, opioids, glucocorticoids, beta blockers, and certain antibiotics that disturb sleep architecture
+- The best first step is to minimize medications such as sedative-hypnotics, opioids, glucocorticoids, beta blockers, and certain antibiotics that disturb sleep architecture

 • Melatonin: 1-5 mg PO qhs